armgong/rjulia/README.md

 1. Install julia v0.33 or the current master branch; R version >=3.1.0.

-  **WARNING: due to julia api rapidly change between releases**

-  ** every time you upgrade or downgrade julia, you need to recompile and reinstall rjulia.**
+  **WARNING: due to julia api rapidly change between releases, each time you upgrade or downgrade julia, you need to recompile and reinstall rjulia.**

    **WARNING: due to https://github.com/JuliaLang/julia/issues/10085, rjulia not stable on julia 0.34 0.35 or 0.3 head branch, please install 0.33 or 0.4-dev.**